Frannie-cpu/iam-project/README.md

 I deliberately used both security and Microsoft 365 group types for **Human Resource Team** because the team had two distinct needs that don't overlap: **license/access governance** (handled by the Security Group) and **team collaboration** (handled by the Microsoft 365 Group).

+Note: The Microsoft 365 group can be used for all teams if required — for team shared collaborations, a shared inbox, shared calendar, and a private Teams space for the team to work from.

 See screenshot showing how it looks on the platform.
-2p

 >![Users List](screenshots/human%20resource%20team%201.png)
 >
 >>![Users List](screenshots/human%20resource%20team%202.png)

-Note: The Microsoft 365 group can be used for all teams if required — for team shared collaborations, a shared inbox, shared calendar, and a private Teams space for the team to work from.